 A preclearance letter is not required to file an SDOP in Washington DC, because the SDOP is for taxpayers who were non-willful and had no intent to deceive.
 They do not have any criminal exposure, and as a result, these returns are processed through normal procedures.
 The purpose of pre-clearance is to check and see that there is no criminal investigation that has already begun.

 The taxpayer needs to provide specific reasons for their failure to report all of their income, pay all the tax, and submit all the required informational returns, including FBARs.
 The taxpayer should include their personal background information and financial situation, including facts that may be favorable or unfavorable to their story.
+This will be submitted with Form 14654.

 They should explain how they came to acquire the funds in the account that is being disclosed.
 This could be due to an inheritance, business dealings from outside of the U.S., or because they opened that account while living in that country.
 They should include an overview of the withdrawals and deposits made in that account, how it has been managed or invested, as well as the name and information of any financial advisor they utilized, and the advice that person gave regarding how to handle that account.